vercel/nextjs-subscription-payments/README.md

 #### Complete Vercel deployment

 Once you've set your environment variables in the Vercel deployment interface, complete your deployment.
 Vercel may take a few minutes to build your application.
-It will then provide you with a deployment URL.
+It will then provide you with a domain URL for your deployment.
 Copy this URL.

+*NOTE:* Vercel assigns you a domain that is stable from deployment to redeployment (`https://your-deployment-url.vercel.app`) and a dynamic URL that changes every time you redploy (e.g., `https://your-deployment-url.vercel-12345678-your-organization.app`).
+You want to use the stable one, not the dynamic one!

 #### Complete Stripe webhook configuration

 Now that we have a deployment URL, we can complete our Stripe webhook configuration.
 Go back to the Stripe [test Webhooks page](https://dashboard.stripe.com/test/webhooks).
 Click your endpoint, and then click `... > Update Details`.
 In the `Endpoint URL` field, paste your deployment URL and add `/api/webhooks` to the end.
 For example, if your deployment URL is `https://your-deployment-url.vercel.app`, then your endpoint URL should be `https://your-deployment-url.vercel.app/api/webhooks`.
 Click `Update endpoint`.

 #### Create product and pricing information